'Threads of History: Two Hundred Years of Fashion'

 Many of the garments on display appear courtesy of world-renowned Italian fashion professor and collector Raffaello Piraino, whose legendary collection, housed in Palermo, Italy, consists of more than 5,000 garments and accessories that belonged to the Sicilian aristocracy and bourgeoisie.
 Notable items from the SCAD Permanent Collection punctuate the exhibition.

-"Threads of History: Two Hundred Years of Fashion" is curated by Rafael Gomes, SCAD director of fashion exhibitions, with assistance from Luca Lo Sicco, SCAD professor of fashion marketing and management.
+"Threads of History: Two Hundred Years of Fashion" is curated by Rafael Gomes, SCAD director of fashion exhibitions, with assistance from Luca Lo Sicco, SCAD associate chair of fashion marketing and management.

 Sunday: Noon to 5 p.m.

 Wednesday: 10 a.m. to 5 p.m.